 I made my way to the exhibition and gazed in wonder as the entrance to the exhibition was the actual Tardis Blue box.
-It was as if you were actually stepping into the Tardis itself and walking around the exhibit but all contained within the Tardis box.
+It was as if, you were actually stepping into the Tardis itself and walking around the exhibit but all contained within the Tardis box.
 Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into it!

 The visitor walked through room-after-room, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi glass screens.

-Each room was accompanied by animatronic movements, sounds and ominous music which made the experience a bit scary for young kids.
+Each room was accompanied by animatronic movements, sounds and loud ominous music which made the experience – a bit scary for young kids.
 I vaguely remember a warning present on the door (that young kids should be accompanied by adults).

-The attraction moved to a central room which had a working Tardis console going up and down.
+The attraction moved on, to a central room which had a working Tardis console going up and down.
 There was a big screen, which showed clips from the programme.
 When I was there, they were always showing the Doctors regenerations – back to back.

-In 2010, I visited the Doctor Who experience in Newcastle at the Center For Life.
-It was mostly based around the then 10th Matt Smith series 5 which was on TV, at that time.
+In 2010, I visited the Doctor Who experience in Newcastle – at the ‘Center For Life’.
+It was mostly based around the (then) Tenth (or Eleventh) Doctor; Matt Smith – series 5 which was on TV; at that time.

-Whilst it was all authentic BBC props and had interactive elements, such as being exterminated by Dalek’s or “deleted” by Cybermen – it didn’t quite have the magic, scaryness or uncomfortable closeness of the original Longleat event.
+Whilst it was all authentic BBC props and had interactive elements; such as being exterminated by Dalek’s or “deleted” by Cybermen.
+It didn’t quite have the magic, scaryness or uncomfortable closeness – of the original Longleat event.

 Dave Armitage – Classic Doctor Who fan

-Photo’s of the Exhibition can be found here http://www.drwhoexhibitions.co.uk/longleatgallery.htm.
+More Photos of the Exhibition can be found here http://www.drwhoexhibitions.co.uk/longleatgallery.htm.

 The full-history of the exhibition, can be found here on http://www.drwhoexhibitions.co.uk/longleat.htm